Dseal95/pdf-likelihood-anomaly-detection/src/dashboard_2d/README.rst

     * x and y values of the point being evaluated
     * classification threshold (alpha)
     * number of contours drawn.

+Note - There may be a slight delay in user interaction updates due to app build / rendering.

 Using the application
 --------------------------